k3jph/corona/_posts/2007-05-10-non-financial-performance-metrics.md

   - public economics
   - public financial management
 ---

 The Columbia Association's Planning and Strategy Committee asked me to present at the May 10th meeting about non-financial performance metrics.
-The <a href="https://jameshoward.us/wp-content/uploads/2007/05/James-Howard-Letter-Regarding-Non-financial-Performance-Metrics.pdf"rel="">testimony is available online</a>.
+The [testimony is available online](/assets/docs/James-Howard-Letter-Regarding-Non-financial-Performance-Metrics.pdf).